 Over the last 13 months, a panel of experts have been gathering evidence to examine whether more can be done to increase the supply of affordable housing in Wales through maximizing the resources available.
 This is what we think.

 For Profit housing is growing in England – what does it mean for Wales?

-David gives his thoughts on RentSmart Wales training for Landlords & Agents and what he would like to see changed
+David reviews the RentSmart Wales training for Landlords & Agents and what he would like to see changed

 Single parents are twice as likely to live in poverty than coupled parents and are more likely to experience loneliness, isolation and stigma.
 The challenges they face cannot go unnoticed.
 See what single parents suggest for social housing providers to ensure positive change.

 Shocking findings from our recent Tenant Pulse survey

 Regulation report for health and safety identifies a need for tenant engagemen